bFraley/lexninja/implementation.md

 ancient golden sword item.
 The opponent in the building that contains the golden sword will take 6 strikes to defeat, and will be immune to nunchuck and throwing star strikes.
 Only 6 strikes of the sword will defeat the 'boss' protecting the sword.
+Regular opponents are defeated after 3 strikes of any weapon.

 ## Main Menu